NBL1 West: History

 The State Basketball League originated in 1972 as the District Competition.
 The District Competition was introduced by the Western Australian Basketball Federation (WABF) as an 'elite' competition held on Friday nights, featuring eight Perth-based associations from the prominent districts of Perth, Swan Districts, Tangney/Willetton, Subiaco, East Perth, Cockburn, Stirling, and Claremont.

 In 1987, plans were put in place to expand the competition and include several country teams.
 In 1988, it was decided to form a State Basketball League for both men and women, and in 1989 the SBL made its debut season with three new franchises established in country areas: Rainbow Coast Raiders from Albany, Batavia Buccaneers from Geraldton, and Souwest Slammers from Bunbury.
 Kanyana Kings from Mandurah and Goldfields Giants from Kalgoorlie joined in 1990.

 In 2017, the SBL shifted to the 40-minute game format in-line with FIBA, with games consisting of ten minute quarters as opposed to the twelve minute quarters under the previous 48-minute format.

 Due to the COVID-19 pandemic, the 2020 SBL season was cancelled and later replaced by the amateur-based West Coast Classic.

 In October 2020, Basketball Western Australia and the National Basketball League (NBL) announced a new partnership to bring NBL1 to Western Australia in 2021, with NBL1 replacing the SBL.
 The SBL was officially renamed NBL1 West and became the west conference of NBL1.

 In 2024, an NBL1 West record grand final crowd – also a national record – of 6,460 attended RAC Arena.
-The men's grand final set a national viewership record of 333,865 minutes watched.
-In 2025, the NBL1 West led all NBL1 conferences in streaming numbers.
+The 2024 men's grand final set a national viewership record of 333,865 minutes watched.
+In 2025, the NBL1 West led all NBL1 conferences in streaming numbers, with the men's grand final being the most-viewed NBL1 match in 2025.

+In March 2026, it was announced that a Geraldton Buccaneers women's team would enter the 2027 NBL1 West season.